upgundecha/cozmo-alexa-skill/README.md

 3. Upload the code archive
 4. Add COZMO_HOST environment variable with Host/IP running Cozmo
 5. Execution Role > Create new role from template(s) > role_name > Simple Microservices permissions

+## Cozmo Program

+You can find Cozmo script for this integration (here)[https://github.com/upgundecha/cozmo-python-sdk/blob/master/examples/if_this_then_that/alexa.py]